 Activities are measured and reviewed regularly to ensure that they are progressive and emphasize social and safety skill development.

-Career Services are provided for individuals interested in job opportunities, volunteering, internships and/or exploring vocational options.
+Career Services are provided for individuals with developmental disabilities who are interested in job opportunities, volunteering, internships and/or exploring vocational options.
 Communitas partners with community businesses who offer work opportunities in Group Supported Employment.

 One-on-one coaching and support is available for individuals who are work-ready and gainfully employed.